Abraham-Louis Perrelet

-Abraham-Louis Perrelet (9 January 1729 – 1826) was a Swiss horologist.
-He was born in Neuchâtel, then in the Principality of Neuchâtel.
+Abraham-Louis Perrelet (December 1728 – 4 February 1826) was a Swiss horologist.
+He was born in Le Locle, then in the Principality of Neuchâtel.

 His father, Daniel was a carpenter and a farmer and as soon as the young man was in a position to do some favours, he helped his parents on the farm.
 At the age of twenty years he gave up his modest work to learn watchmaking.
 After an apprenticeship of fifteen days at one named Prince, in Le Locle, who worked little and very badly, and where he learnt absolutely nothing, he started to work independently and so became his own master.

 Self-winding watch

 About the beginning of 1777, Perrelet invented a self-winding mechanism for automatic watches.
 It worked on the same principle as a modern wristwatch, and was designed to wind as the owner walked, using an oscillating weight inside the large watch that moved up and down.